isabelcabezasm/designpatterns/factory/README.md

 - `CostumeShop` is our client: depending on the factory used to create it, it will set up its shop window using *humans* or *not humans* costumes.
 As you can see, the client depends only upon abstractions (`IWomanCostume`, `IManCostume`, `ICostumeFactory`) and has no visibility of any concrete implementation.
 - To align the sample with the basic pattern described above, we removed Captain America costume and simplified the costume interfaces a bit.

+In the main class we basically create 2 different shops: one using `HumanHeroesCostumeFactory` and another one using `NotHumanHeroesCostumeFactory` and we can see that their windows look very different.

 ### How to run

 To run the sample app, you just need to run this commands: